aheimsbakk/container-https-proxy/README.md

-# What ssl-proxy
+# What is ssl-proxy

 ssl-proxy terminates a HTTPS connection for a linked dockers unencrypted web service.
-If you bind both ssl-proxy ports, 80 and 443, to the host - port 80 will redirect all requests to port 443.
+If you bind both ssl-proxy ports, 80 and 443 to the host, port 80 will redirect all requests to port 443.

 ## ssl-proxy Docker image tags